 I can't get the bug-net zipper slider around those curves

 Use both hands, one holding the zipper tape, the other pulling the slider.
 Do not apply force.

 I sometimes slowly slide towards the foot-end during sleep

-The hammocks are designed to keep an average person horizontally.
+The hammock is designed to keep an average person horizontal.
 Depending on your build, however, you might have a center of gravity slightly closer to your feet.
-In this case your head will be a little bit higher than your feet and there will be a tendency for sliding downslope towards your feet.
+In this case your head will be a little bit higher than your feet and there will be a tendency for sliding down slope towards your feet.
 Just gently straighten your legs and push yourself up to the head-end of the hammock.